ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 This tutorial walks you through how to scaffold a web application, run it locally in a container, push the scaffolded code to a private Git repository and then deploy it to a [{{site.data.keyword.openshiftlong_notm}}](https://{DomainName}/kubernetes/catalog/openshiftcluster) cluster.
 Additionally, you will learn how to expose the app on an {{site.data.keyword.openshiftshort}} route, bind a custom domain, monitor the health of the environment, and scale the application.
 {:shortdesc}

 With {{site.data.keyword.openshiftlong_notm}}, you can create {{site.data.keyword.containerlong_notm}} clusters with worker nodes that come installed with the {{site.data.keyword.openshiftlong_notm}} Container Platform orchestration software.
-You get all the [advantages of managed {{site.data.keyword.containerlong_notm}}](https://{DomainName}/docs/containers?topic=containers-responsibilities_iks) for your cluster infrastructure environment, while using the [{{site.data.keyword.openshiftshort}} tooling and catalog](https://docs.openshift.com/container-platform/4.4/welcome/index.html) that runs on Red Hat Enterprise Linux for your app deployments.
+You get all the [advantages of managed {{site.data.keyword.containerlong_notm}}](https://{DomainName}/docs/containers?topic=containers-responsibilities_iks) for your cluster infrastructure environment, while using the [{{site.data.keyword.openshiftshort}} tooling and catalog](https://docs.openshift.com/container-platform/4.4/welcome/index.html){: external}that runs on Red Hat Enterprise Linux for your app deployments.

 For developers looking to kickstart their projects, the {{site.data.keyword.dev_cli_notm}} CLI enables rapid application development and deployment by generating template applications that you can run immediately or customize as the starter for your own solutions.